Gender inequality in the United States

 Gender inequality in the United States has been diminishing throughout its history and significant advancements towards equality have been made beginning mostly in the early 1900s.
-However, despite this progress, gender inequality in the United States continues to persist in many forms, including the disparity in women's political representation and participation, occupational segregation, and the unequal distribution of household labor.
-The alleviation of gender inequality has been the goal of several major pieces of legislation since 1920 and continues to the present day.
+However, despite this progress, gender inequality in the United States continues to persist in many forms, including the disparity in men's and women's political representation and participation, occupational segregation, and the unequal distribution of household labor.
+The alleviation of gender inequality has been the goal of several major pieces of legislation since 1920.
 As of 2021, the World Economic Forum ranks the United States 30th in terms of gender equality out of 149 countries.

 In addition to the inequality faced by women, inequality, prejudice, and violence against men, transgender men and women, as well as gender nonconforming individuals and non-binary individuals, are also prevalent in the United States.
-Transgender individuals suffer from prejudices in the workforce and employment, higher levels of domestic violence, higher rates of hate crimes, especially murder, and higher levels of police brutality when compared to the cisgender population.
+Transgender individuals suffer from prejudice in the workforce and employment, higher levels of domestic violence, higher rates of hate crimes, especially murder, and higher levels of police brutality when compared to the cisgender population.